-- 6 The calendar of meetings lists an approximate six to seven-weekly cycle for the Raumati Community Board, which is the same for all other community boards. - 7 Provisions in the Local Government Official Information and Meetings Act 1987 and the Raumati Community Board's Standing Orders prescribe that meeting agendas must be received by meeting participants at least two clear working days ahead of the meeting date - a standard which is exceeded to give Board members adequate time to consider the reports and associated information within meeting agendas.
-Agendas are distributed five working days in advance of meetings. - 8 The meeting calendar year sets the first meeting in February, with no meetings or briefings scheduled in January to allow for a good break over the Christmas and New Year period for elected members.
+- The calendar of meetings lists an approximate six to seven-weekly cycle for the Waikanae Community Board, which is the same for all other community boards. - Provisions in the Local Government Official Information and Meetings Act 1987 and the Waikanae Community Board's Standing Orders prescribe that meeting agendas must be received by meeting participants at least two clear working days ahead of the meeting date a standard which is exceeded to give board members adequate time to consider the reports and associated information within meeting agendas.
+Agendas are distributed five working days in advance of meetings. - The meeting calendar year sets the first meeting in February, with no meetings or briefings scheduled in January to allow for a good break over the Christmas and New Years period for elected members.

-9 During each two-week school holiday period, there are no meetings or briefings scheduled for the first week; these periods are shown as 'Keep Free' days.

-During the second week of the school holiday period, placeholders for briefings only are scheduled on Tuesdays and Thursdays.
-There are no meetings scheduled during the school holiday period.
+9 During the school holidays, there are no meetings or briefings scheduled for the first week of the holidays; these periods are shown as 'Keep Free' days.
+During the second week of the holidays briefing placeholders are scheduled on Tuesdays and Thursdays.
+There are no meetings scheduled during school holidays.